Haden Hill Park: Haden Hill House

 A pool has been present to the west of the house since before Haden-Best's time.
 It has been altered several times, and was restored with a feeding platform as part of the National Lottery Project.
-At the southern end of the park, Haden-Best constructed a large pool known as the Boating Lake, with two rustic bridges and a boat house.
-The boat house and one of the bridges are no longer there, but the other bridge survives and was restored as part of the National Lottery Project.
+At the southern end of the park, Haden-Best constructed a large pool known as the Boating Lake, with a boat house and two rustic bridges.
+The boat house and one of the bridges are no longer there, but the other bridge was recreated in 2002.
+Near the Boating Lake is the last remnant of a hermitage built by Haden-Best.

-Ha Ha

-A Ha ha was built before the estate came into the ownership of Haden-Best, separating the gardens and terrace of Haden Hall from the farmland beyond.
-This was removed during the 1960s to facilitate park maintenance but restored as part of the National Lottery Project.

 Corngreaves nature reserve

 Following the closure of the Corngreaves Golf Course in 1999, a programme of tree-planting was undertaken to create a nature reserve which has been incorporated into the park.

-Hermitage

-Near the Boating Lake is the last remnant of a hermitage built by Haden-Best.